evanx/resplit/README.md

 };
 ```

+We are not streaming the file into Redis, as the use case is limited to small files.

-Note that `lib/index.js` uses the `redis-util-app-rpf` app archetype.
+Note that `lib/index.js` uses the `redis-util-app-rpf` application archetype.
 ```
 require('./redis-util-app-rpf')(require('./spec'), require('./main'));
 ```
 where we extract the `config` from `process.env` according to the `spec` and invoke our `main` function.

+That archetype is embedded in the project, as it is still evolving.

+You can find it at https://github.com/evanx/redis-util-app-rpf

 ## Docker